themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 ```

 Interesting!
 We're doing a lot of consolidation of efforts in this one event handler.
 Why is that important?
 Well, we technically need to call four different methods, one for each of the services we support.
-To avoid having four different event handlers, we consolidate everything relying on the `data-social-login` attribute that we added to each of our oAuth sign in buttons.
+To avoid having four different event handlers, we consolidate everything relying on the `data-social-login` attribute that we added to each of our OAuth sign in buttons.

 To "switch" between each of the different platforms, we open up our click event (notice that we're watching for clicks on _any_ element with a `data-social-login` attribute) by looking at the clicked elements `data-social-login attribute`.
 Inside, we get clever.
 First, we grab the clicked buttons `data-social-login` value (remember, this is the method we'll need to call) and assign it to a `service` variable.
 Just beneath that, we create a "global" `options` object that we can pass to each call.